 Cost of accommodation in Pakistan

-As is the case in most expat destinations, accommodation is likely to be the most significant expense expats face.
-Expats moving to major cities like Islamabad and Karachi will find various suitable housing options at different price points, depending on proximity to the city centre.
-The closer one lives to the centre, the pricier their rental costs will be.
+As is the case in most expat destinations, accommodation is likely to be the most significant expense in your budget.
+If you are moving to a major city like Islamabad and Karachi, you will find various suitable housing options at different price points, depending on proximity to the city centre.
+The closer you live to the centre, the pricier your rental costs will be.

-Still, expats can find affordable housing anywhere in the country.
-Utilities are typically not included in the rental and will be an additional cost for expats.
-Pakistan faces frequent power outages, and some areas have water supply issues, so expats should also account for the cost of running generators and possibly securing alternative water supply.
+Still, you can find affordable housing anywhere in the country.
+Utilities are typically not included in the rental and will be an additional cost.
+Pakistan faces frequent power outages, and some areas have water supply issues, so you should also account for the cost of running generators and possibly securing alternative water supply.

 Cost of transport in Pakistan

-While getting around in Pakistan is very cheap, expats should note that the public transport system lacks safety measures, and the roads can be quite dangerous.
-That said, bus and train fares are extremely affordable, and expats who choose to buy a car will be pleased to know that the cost of petrol is low too.
+While getting around in Pakistan is very cheap, the public transport system lacks safety measures, and the roads can be quite dangerous.
+That said, bus and train fares are extremely affordable.

 Cost of healthcare in Pakistan